A New Approach to Generalized Fractional Derivatives: Definitions

 and

-respectively, where $n = \lceil Re(\alpha) \rceil$.
-For simplicity, from this point onwards we consider only \emph{left-sided} integrals and derivative.
-The interested reader can find more detailed information about \emph{right-sided} integrals and derivatives in the references.
+respectively, where $n = \ipa $.
+A word about notations is necessary here.
+We sometimes use the ceiling function, $\lceil \cdot \rceil$ to denote the same quantity $[\cdot]+1$, when there is no room for confusion.
+For simplicity, from this point onwards, we consider only the \emph{left-sided} integrals and derivatives, except in a few occasions.
+The interested reader may find more detailed information about \emph{right-sided} integrals and derivatives in the references, for example in \cite{key-9,key-8}.